 Sentencing Guidelines for First Time Schedule I Drug Offenses

 In New Jersey, drugs and illicit substances are classified as “Schedules.”
 Drugs will be classified as Schedule I, II, III, IV, or V, with Schedule I being the most serious and Schedule V being the least.
-If you are arrested for a drug-related offense, it may be challenging to determine which Schedule your offense may fall under.
-Drugs and controlled substances are often classified based on their proper chemical names rather than street names.

 A complete list of Schedule I controlled substances can be found under N.J.S.A. § 24:21-5 of New Jersey law.
 According to N.J.S.A. § 2C:35-5, it is illegal to manufacture, distribute, or possess any illegal drug or controlled substance.
 If you possess a Schedule I narcotic drug in an amount of one ounce or more, you may be charged with a second-degree crime.
 For an amount less than one ounce, you may be charged with a third-degree crime.